LeslieJUB/Unlocked_Challenge_1/README.md

 # Z by HP Unlocked Challenge 1

-## I found this challenge since am working as a CTO (Voluntary) for a Zimbabwean sarting focusing on Forestry'
+## I found this challenge interesting since am working as a CTO (Voluntary) for a Zimbabwean sarting focusing on Forestry'

 Unlocked Challenge 1 - Data Visualization - Special thanks to Andrada Olteanu for helping design this tutorial!
 Watch the tutorial video here: https://youtu.be/KotY4jlu9rc